Josh Heinrichs: Albums

-On September 28, 2010 Heinrichs released his first full-length studio album.
+On September 28, 2010, Heinrichs released his first studio album.
 Josh Heinrichs and Friends was released internationally on GanJah Records.
 The mostly duets album featured appearances by lifelong Bob Marley & The Wailers bassist Aston Barrett, Katchafire keyboardist and vocalist, Hani Totorewa, and America's Got Talent runner up, Cas Haley.
 The album also featured members of The Green, Inna Vision, Clear Conscience, 77 Jefferson and more.

-The album debuted at #4 on iTunes Top 200 Best Selling Reggae Albums.
+The album debuted at number four on iTunes Top 200 Best Selling Reggae Albums.

 On January 20, 2011, the music video for "New Love" Ft.
 Clear Conscience was officially released via Heinrichs' website, YouTube page and different reggae news websites.

 On February 23, 2011, the second music video/single "These Days" Ft.
 77 Jefferson, from Josh Heinrichs & Friends was officially released via Heinrichs website, YouTube page and different reggae news websites.